mediaprophet/init-draft-standards-wip/README.md

 ## WIP
 This repo has currently been produced - overnight ([See Commit History](https://github.com/mediaprophet/init-draft-standards-wip/commits/main/)) - merely, getting some resources or moreover considerations from historical works quickly processed via local AI and Grok (and a bit of local LLM - meta/llama-3.3-70b), to get something to start with; intending to then either prompt discussion, or enabling means to then improve edits.
 There's alot more work still needed and some of the descriptions will not represent the intended texts associated to the historical work or future useful intents & purposes, as LLMs often - don't get it..
 This is therefore intended to provide something that is hoped to be more useful, than otherwise, forming a basis for development.

+### Use of Generative AI
+Generative AI MAY be used to support the development of these works, however it should be declared that they have in-fact been used.
+Whilst part of the purpose of these works is to improve the means through which these declarations can be made, in the interim, the RECOMMENDED approach is to declare the agent that has contributed (model / vendor ("Agent")) and who used it ('entity').
+For example:  Timothy Holborn (Identifier), Grok 3/x, meta/llama-3.3-70b.

 ## Nomenclature
 The meaning of 'Human Centric AI' is in itself, contentious.
 People seek to define it in different ways, and in-turn also, the acronyms used that may suggest Human Centric AI may also be employed to mean Human Centered AI, which is considered to be a different concept or emboidment of concepts, whilst the ambiguity generally leads to outcomes that are inverse to the intents, purposes, functional designs and ramaifications of what some (such as myself) have sought to define as to be distinguished by the term 'Human Centric', and by extension, "Human Centric AI" or indeed also, moreover as a consequence of the works of others - Human Centric Internet.